announce/lol-wasd/README.md

 ## Overview

 Hello, oddballs!
-This project provides a set of config settings as a reference for those who want to play **League of Legends** on macOS using a D-pad with [the WASD keybinding](https://www.leagueoflegends.com/en-gb/news/dev/dev-wasd-controls-are-on-the-way/).
+This project provides a set of config settings as a reference for those who want to play **League of Legends** on Windows or macOS using a D-pad with [the WASD keybinding](https://www.leagueoflegends.com/en-gb/news/dev/dev-wasd-controls-are-on-the-way/).

 ![WASD](./snapshot/wasd.png)

+#### Supported Platforms

+- macOS
+- Ubuntu 22 (WSL2)

 #### Supported Device